Enumeration and updates for conjunctive linear algebra queries through expressibility: Preliminaries for enumeration algorithms and query evaluation

-Bagan, Durand and Grandjean\cite{BaganDG07} proved that, under complexity-theoretic assumptions, the class of free-connex conjunctive queries characterizes the class of conjunctive queries that---in data complexity--can be enumerated with linear time preprocessing $\bigo(\size{\db})$ and with constant delay on boolean input databases.
-We next recall their results \begin{theorem} Let $Q$ be a \cqNotIneq over vocabulary $\Voc$. \begin{itemize} \item If $Q$ is free-connex then $\Eval{Q,\Voc}{\bools}\in\EnumClass{\size{\db}}{1}$. \item If $Q$ is a query without self joins and $\Eval{Q, \Voc}{\bools}\in \EnumClass{\size{\db}}{1}$, then $Q$ is free-connex unless either the Sparse Boolean Matrix Multiplication, the Triangle Detection, or the $(k,k+1)$-Hyperclique conjecture is false. \end{itemize} \end{theorem}
+Bagan, Durand and Grandjean~\cite{DBLP:conf/csl/BaganDG07} (see also \cite{DBLP:journals/siglog/BerkholzGS20}) proved that, under certain complexity-theoretic assumptions, the class of free-connex conjunctive queries characterizes the class of conjunctive queries that, in data complexity, can be enumerated with linear time preprocessing $\bigo(\size{\db})$ and with constant delay on boolean input databases.
+We next recall their~results. \begin{thmC}[\cite{DBLP:conf/csl/BaganDG07}] Let $Q$ be a \cqNotIneq over vocabulary $\Voc$. \begin{itemize} \item If $Q$ is free-connex then $\Eval{Q,\Voc}{\bools}\in\EnumClass{\size{\db}}{1}$. \item If $Q$ is a query without self joins and $\Eval{Q, \Voc}{\bools}\in \EnumClass{\size{\db}}{1}$, then $Q$ is free-connex unless either the Sparse Boolean Matrix Multiplication, the Triangle Detection, or the $(k,k+1)$-Hyperclique conjecture is false. \end{itemize} \end{thmC}

-In Section~\ref{sec:free-connex-upper} we prove that the upper bound transfers to semi-integral domains, whereas in Section~\ref{sec:free-connex-lower} we prove that the lower bound transfers to zero-sum free non-trivial commutative semirings, in both cases also taking inequality atoms into account.
-Hence, Theorem~\ref{theo:cqNotIneq-free-connex-cde} naturally extends to zero-sum free semi-integral domains, yielding Theorem~\ref{theo:free-connex-upper-bound-body}.